 An interest in these topics was pretty much worthless to primitive humans struggling to survive in ancient Africa.
-This is especially true since math and written language didn’t even exist.
-Evolutionary theory states that traits that offer no survival or reproductive advantage will not persist.
-Hence, these subjects are as boring to us as is Al Gore describing his experience watching paint dry.
+This is especially true since math and written language didn’t even exist at the time.
+Conventional evolutionary theory states that traits that offer no survival or reproductive advantage will not persist in a species.
+Hence, these subjects are as fascinating to us as Al Gore recounting a riveting experience of watching paint dry.

-Evolution has made these subjects brutally boring.
+Evolution has made these subjects brutally boring to most of us.
 So that, my non-existent reader, is why you are not reading this sentence, and are instead viewing one of the many fine pornographic websites that the prestigious internet has to offer.

 Let’s Get Ignorant!

 “It is a capital mistake to theorize before one has data, fool.” - Mr. T